harlow/kinesis-consumer/README.md

 * [Kinesis to Firehose](http://docs.aws.amazon.com/firehose/latest/dev/writing-with-kinesis-streams.html) can be used to archive data directly to S3, Redshift, or Elasticsearch without running a consumer application.

-* [Process Kinensis Streams with Golang and AWS Lambda](https://medium.com/@harlow/processing-kinesis-streams-w-aws-lambda-and-golang-264efc8f979a) for serverless processing and checkpoint management.
+* [Process Kinesis Streams with Golang and AWS Lambda](https://medium.com/@harlow/processing-kinesis-streams-w-aws-lambda-and-golang-264efc8f979a) for serverless processing and checkpoint management.

 ## Installation